chenchih/5G_automationLinux/cdu_elog_parser/Flex_System/README.md

 Below is the step, I have build all script into exe file, but it's the same as above:
-You can build it by:  `pyinstaller --onefile --icon=parsing.ico .\main_importmodule.py`

 ![step gif file](../img/flex/flexparser.gif)

+You can build all python file by this command:
+>  `pyinstaller --onefile --icon=parsing.ico .\main_importmodule.py`

 ### Step and code order